smakosh/old-smakosh.com/content/posts/2018/one-year-working-remotely/index.md

 Forgot to share that I was learning Angular 5 back then when the company was using it on the front end but they switched to React later on.

-I learned linting & formatting my code using Eslint & Prettier, I didn’t liked using tachyons at the beginning but afterwards, I really liked it.
+I learned linting & formatting my code using Eslint & Prettier, I didn’t like using tachyons at the beginning but afterwards, I really liked it.

 Here are facts that really encouraged me to decline other job offers